US Nuclear Power Policy

 INL now leads US participation in the Generation IV International Forum, and was to develop the US Next Generation Nuclear Plant (see section below on NGNP) as well as a number of Advanced Fuel Cycle Initiative projects.
 INL also plays a major role with the Office of Civilian Radioactive Waste Management in developing procedures for high-level waste disposal.
 Over 6,000 employees work at the INL site.

 Other nuclear research facilities owned by the DOE include the Oak Ridge National Laboratory in Tennessee, Los Alamos National Laboratory in New Mexico, Brookhaven National Laboratory in New York and the Argonne National Laboratory in Illinois.
 At the DOE's Savannah River Site in South Carolina, a demonstration complex with prototype or demonstration models of up to 15 small reactors has been proposed (see Future reactors section in the information page on Nuclear Power in the USA).
+Oak Ridge NL is the intellectual home of thorium technology in the USA, and it is now working with the Chinese Academy of Sciences on this.
 Research funded by the DOE is also conducted at more than 70 universities throughout the country.
 Employees at the national laboratories come from both the government and the private sector, with many engineers and scientists as well as administrators working under contract.

 Several of the DOE laboratory sites have legacy wastes requiring clean-up, and programs are in place to achieve this.